Agalinis skinneriana (Alph. Wood) Britton

 Origin - Native to the U.S.

-This species is relatively uncommon, though it can be locally abundant.
+Other info. - This species is relatively uncommon, though it can be locally abundant.
+In Missouri it is found mostly in southeastern and southwestern counties.
+Beyond Missouri its natural range includes only a few other states, where it is generally uncommon.
 The upward-facing flowers are a key attribute for identification in the field.
+The two upper corolla lobes are spreading to reflexed.
 Often growing on relatively poor substrates, the plants are relatively slender and few-branched, less bushy than the more common A. tenuifolia and A. gattingeri.

 Photographs taken at Valley View Glade Natural Area, Jefferson County, MO, 8-24-2015, and at Victoria Glade, Jefferson County, MO, 8-31-2015 (SRTurner).